Giselle: Choreography

-Beaumont speculates that the simple steps were deliberately planned to allow the "utmost expressiveness."
+Beaumont speculates that the simple steps were deliberately planned to allow the "utmost expressiveness".

 Parts of Giselle have been cut or changed since the ballet's first night.
-Giselle's Act I pantomime scene in which she tells Albrecht of her strange dream is cut and the peasant pas de deux is also slightly cut back.
+Giselle's act 1 pantomime scene in which she tells Albrecht of her strange dream is cut and the peasant pas de deux is also slightly cut back.
 The Duke of Courland and his daughter Bathilde used to make their entrance on horseback, but today they walk on.
 In the original production they were present at Giselle's death, but now they leave the scene before she dies.
 The machines used to make Giselle fly and to make her disappear are no longer employed.
-A trapdoor is sometimes utilized to make Giselle rise from her grave and then sink into it at the end of Act II.
-At the end of Act II Bathilde formerly entered with the courtiers to search for Albrecht.
+A trapdoor is sometimes utilized to make Giselle rise from her grave and then sink into it at the end of act 2.
+At the end of act 2 Bathilde formerly entered with the courtiers to search for Albrecht.
 He took a few unsteady steps toward them and then collapsed into their arms.
-This moment was an artistic parallel to the Act I finale when the peasants gathered about the dead Giselle.
+This moment was an artistic parallel to the act 1 finale when the peasants gathered about the dead Giselle.
 Now, Bathilde and the courtiers are cut and Albrecht slowly leaves the stage alone.

 Ethnic elements

 Ethnic music, dance, and costume were a large part of romantic ballet.
 At the time Giselle was written, people thought of Germany when they heard a waltz because the waltz is of German origin.
 Giselle makes her first entrance to the music of a waltz, and the audience would have known at once that the ballet was set in Germany.
 Adam wrote three waltzes for Giselle: two for Giselle and one for the Wilis.
-He said that the "Giselle Waltz" in Act I has "all the German color indicated by the locality" and people agreed.
+He said that the "Giselle Waltz" in act 1 has "all the German color indicated by the locality" and people agreed.
 One critic wrote: "A lovely waltz ... in the Germanic spirit of the subject".

 At first, Gautier thought that some of the dancers in the waltz for the Wilis should dress in ethnic costume and dance ethnic steps.
 Adam put bits of French, Spanish, German, and Indian-sounding music in the waltz for this purpose.
 Gautier's "ethnic" idea was dropped as the ballet developed and it has not been picked up by modern producers.
-Today, Act II is a ballet blanc (a "white" ballet in which all the ballerinas and the corps de ballet are dressed in full, white, bell-shaped skirts and the dances have a geometric design).
+Today, act 2 is a ballet blanc (a "white" ballet in which all the ballerinas and the corps de ballet are dressed in full, white, bell-shaped skirts and the dances have a geometric design).